-AUBURN - Mrs. Katherine Quinlan Clark, 98, of 191/2 Elizabeth St., widow of Mortimer Clark, died Wednesday in a locat nursing home after a long illiness. i. , Mrs. Clark conducted the c Quinlan Millinery Shoppe on it Surviving are a sister, Mrs. d Frank II.
+AUBURN - Mrs. Katherine Quinlan Clark, 98, of 191/2 Elizabeth St., widow of Mortimer Clark, died Wednesday in a locat nursing home after a long illiness. i.
+Mrs. Clark conducted the c Quinlan Millinery Shoppe on y Genesee Street, for many years.
+She was a communicant of Holy n Family Church and a charter in member of Court Auburn, Catholic Daughters of America.
+Striving are a sister Mar it Surviving are a sister, Mrs. d Frank II.
 Shields of Auburn, and several nieces and nephews.

-Services will be at 8:30 a.m., n Saturday at Avery E. Neagle d Funeral Home and at 9 in Holy d Family Church.
+Services will be at 8:30 a.m., Saturday at Avery E. Neagle d Funeral Home and at 9 in Holy d Family Church.
 Burial will be n in Soule Cemetery.

 Friends may call from 3 to 5 and 7 to 9 p.m.
 Friday.
 Catholics.
 Daughters will recite the rosary at the funeral home at 8:15 p.m.
 Friday.
-MISS K. H. QUINLAN, MISS K. H. QUINLAN, Millinery Parlors, Auburn, N. Y.